 TO: The Mayor and City Council

 FROM: Claude C. McRaven, Employee Relations Coordinator

-COPIES TO:
+COPIES TO: file

 SUBJECT: An Impasse Procedure for Collective Bargaining

-Date February 11, 1980
+Deta February 11, 1980

-Back kgrownd
+Background

-to 1 The proposed ordinance is submitted in accordance with the Council's ective (Resolution of December 13, 1979) to develop an impasse procedure be utilized during the 1980-'81 Fire and Police Contract Negotiations, the event the parties fail to reach agreement.
+The proposed ordinance is submitted in accordance with the Council's directive (Resolution of December 13, 1979) to develop an impasse procedure to be utilized during the 1980-'81 Fire and Police Contract Negotiations, in the event the parties fail to reach agreement.

-ordi any It is felt the procedures outlined offer the best compromise available insure good faith bargaining for the upcoming contract talks.
-The nance is designed to self-destruct after the 1980 negotiations; and impasse procedure beyond this time period should be bargained and uded in future contracts, if agreement can be reached.
+It is felt the procedures outlined offer the best compromise available to insure good faith bargaining for the upcoming contract talks.
+The ordinance is designed to self-destruct after the 1980 negotiations; and any impasse procedure beyond this time period should be bargained and included in future contracts, if agreement can be reached.

-Cond clusion and Recommendation
+Conclusion and Recommendation

-wit? agre The ordinance provides an impasse procedure which is workable and the is in the best interest of the City.
-It is recommended for adoption the understanding that all parties will negotiate in good faith toward sement on a reasonable and workable procedure to be included in future tracts.
+The ordinance provides an impasse procedure which is workable and which is in the best interest of the City.
+It is recommended for adoption with the understanding that all parties will negotiate in good faith toward agreement on a reasonable and workable procedure to be included in future contracts.

-Claude C. McRaven Employee Relations Coordinator
+Claude C. McRaven

+Employee Relations Coordinator

-ССМС R:sas
+CCMCR:sas

+Recommendation Approved:

-Thok as E. Huebner Manager
+Thomas E. Huebner

+City Manager